Basepaws is one of the leading cat DNA test kits on the market and has quickly established itself as the 23andMe of home DNA test kits for cats.

 There are a few other at-home cat DNA test kits to choose from.
 However, these are a lot less comprehensive than Basepaws and are focused on screening your kitty’s health and seeing if they have any genetic anomalies or are predisposed to a certain genetic condition.

 NeoGen Cat DNA Test

 This cat DNA test kit was developed by NeoGen and The Cat Fanciers’ Association.
 Using a more DIY approach than Basepaws, NeoGen requires you to order the test kit online and to gather your own samples to be sent out.
-NeoGen suggests having a vet collect a blood sample, but they also accept cheek swabs from “curious pet owners” and “responsible breeders”.
+NeoGen suggests having a vet collect a blood sample, but they also accept cheek swabs from the curious cat owner and responsible cat breeders.

-This health-oriented cat DNA test kit comes from the DNA Diagnostics Center, a company that has been doing genetic testing for humans for over 20 years.
+This health-oriented feline DNA test kit comes from the DNA Diagnostics Center, a company that has been doing genetic testing for humans for over 20 years.

-Orivet Cat DNA Health Screen & Life Plan tests cats for 40 of the most common genetic diseases and traits.
-Results typically arrive within three weeks and include a “Life Plan” to help cat parents manage their feline’s care and plan vet appointments.
+Orivet Cat DNA Health Screen & Life Plan test cats for 40 of the most common genetic diseases and traits.
+Results typically arrive within three weeks and include a “Life Plan” to help pet parents manage their feline’s care and plan vet appointments.
 You can buy it on Amazon.